hspedro/ckad-preparation/README.md

 nginx-qdqrn   1/1     Running   0          2m
 ```

-It is important to specify the **selector**, since this will be used by the
+It is important to specify the **selector** since this will be used by the
 ReplicaSet to match what pods it should consider under its control.
 This also
 makes it possible for ReplicaSets to monitor already existing pods.

-The **template** section is used to specify how the pod should be created, if
+The **template** section is used to specify how the pod should be created if
 the ReplicaSet needs to bring up a new pod.

 ### Updating the Replicas

-1. Change `replicas` number in the YAML and apply with: `kubectl replace -f nginx-rs.yaml`
+1. Change the number of `replicas` in the YAML and apply with: `kubectl replace -f nginx-rs.yaml`
 2. Use `kubectl scale --replicas=6 -f nginx-rs.yaml`, this won't change the actual
 number of replicas in `nginx-rs.yaml`
 3. Use `kubectl scale --replicas=6 replicaset nginx`, this won't change the actual